About Us The Experience The Boats First Timers Upcoming Charters Costs Gallery Reserve Get in Touch

 The Moorings Base, Road Town

-Where the Irish Wake lives, and where your charter begins and ends.
+Where the Irish Wake lives, and where many charters begin and end.

-The Moorings/Sunsail Base in Road Town is something between an upscale resort and a working marina.
+The Moorings/Sunsail Base in Road Town has the ease of an upscale resort with the buzz of a world-class sailing hub.
 When you arrive, a staff member will meet you at the flower-lined tropical portico and guide you in — often with a welcome drink in hand.

-On-base: a full-service spa with massage services, air-conditioned shower facilities, a pool with towels and loungers, two restaurants (Charlie's for fine dining; a more casual option near the pool), a boutique, ATM, coffee shop, and a new full-service grocery store for last-minute provisioning.
+On-base: a palm-lined tropical pool with pool-side bar, a full-service spa with massage services, two restaurants (Charlie's for fine dining; a more casual option near the pool), a boutique hotel, coffee shop, dive shop, air-conditioned shower facilities, ATM, and a new full-service grocery store for last-minute provisioning.

 Just outside the main gate: one of the best French bakeries we've encountered anywhere in the Caribbean — fresh sandwiches, pastries, croissants, soups, pâtés, cheeses, and a very decent wine section.
 We do a lot of last-minute provisioning here on departure morning.